C-Bone-UCL/CrystaLLM-pi/README.md

 # Model Types

-CrystaLLM 2.0 supports one unconditional and four conditional model architectures, allowing for both standard and property-driven generation.
+CrystaLLM<span style="font-size: 1.2em;">&pi;</span> supports one unconditional and four conditional model architectures, allowing for both standard and property-driven generation.
 The desired model can be selected during training using the `--activate_conditionality` flag.

 > **Important:** In the paper, the `PKV` method is adressed as the `Prefix attention`, and `Slider` is called the `Residual attention`.
 For all intents and purposes, these are the exact same.
 However the codebase was developed with `PKV` and `Slider`, but their respective names were changed in the paper for technical clarity.